pawamoy/archan/README.rst

 .. end-badges

-A Python module that analyses your architecture strength based on DSM data.
+A Python module that analyzes your architecture strength based on DSM data.

 Archan is a Python module that analyzes the strength of your project architecture according to some criteria described in